demh/cuRRBS/README.md

 python /path/to/cuRRBS/cuRRBS.py -h
 ```

-A tipical cuRRBS command (using the default parameters) would look like:
+A typical cuRRBS command (using the default parameters) would look like:

 ```
 python /path/to/cuRRBS/cuRRBS.py -o /path/to/output/folder/ -p /path/to/hg38/pre-computed/files/folder/ -e /path/to/cuRRBS/utils/enzymes_to_check_CpG.txt -a /path/to/cuRRBS/examples/epigenetic_clock_human_hg38_sites_annotation.csv -r 75 -s 120 -c 0.25 -g 3088.286401